ShipStream/shipstream.github.io/_posts/2017-11-10-order-instruction.md

 #### Return Value

-true if the order instruction was deleted.
+true if the packing instruction was deleted.

 #### Example Request